 Youth basketball official and “Ted Talk” presenter

 Zach Altman is a 19-year-old sophomore majoring in Kinesiology and minoring in Spanish at the University of Texas at San Antonio.
-Zach has been refereeing youth basketball for the past 3 years.
-After joining the San Antonio Basketball Officials Association this past season, he started officiating junior varsity and varsity high school matchups across the city.
-His Ted Talk on poor fan sportsmanship has over 18,000 views on YouTube.
-One day, he wants to officiate D1 college basketball and eventually the NBA.
+Zach has been refereeing youth basketball for the past 3 years, but after joining the San Antonio Basketball Officials Association this past season, he started officiating junior varsity and varsity high school matchups across the city.
+His TEDx Talk on poor sportsmanship has over 20,000 views on YouTube.
+One day, he wants to officiate DI college basketball and eventually the NBA.

 Carl began officiating in 1980 in Long Beach, CA working various levels of HS and college football.
 In 1995, he was honored to follow in his father’s footsteps by being appointed to the officiating staff of the Pac-10 where he worked for five seasons.
 He had the opportunity to work NFL Europe and eventually completed eight seasons there.
 Following the 1999 NCAA season, he was added to the roster of officials in the NFL as a side judge.
 Carl became a referee in 2008.
 Carl has worked many NFL post-season assignments including Super Bowl LI (Atlanta vs. New England) in 2017.